davidc1947/blog_app/README.md

 # README

+git for version control repo for bdd course

+- check statuw
+- add the files and new changes to track
+- commit changes/discard changes as well
+-  save the code

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would normally document whatever steps are necessary to get the application up and running. ii
 Things you may want to cover:

 * Ruby version